matfish2/vue-tables-2/README.md

 # Filters Algorithm

-You can modify the default filtering algortihm per column using the `filterAlgorithm` option.
+You can modify the default filtering algorithm per column using the `filterAlgorithm` option.
 For "fake" template columns which are not backed up by a real corresponding property this is a necessity, if you wish the column to be included in the search (either in generic mode or by column).

 E.g, Say you have template column called `full_name` which combines first and last names; you can define the search algorithm like so: